Visit Marrakesh: The Good, the Bad, and the Ugly

 Marrakesh, Morocco - Experiencing the Globe

-But the heart of the city is Djemaa el-Fna, the main square of the Old Town.
-Come for a perfect cup (well, glass) of mint tea, and visit any of the dozens of restaurants around to try one of Morocco’s specialties, Tagine, a dish consisting of slow-cooked stew named after the earthenware pot in which it’s cooked.
+Now, for a sensory overload, the city will welcome you to Djemaa el-Fna, the main square of the Old Town, especially in the evenings, when it transforms from a quiet plaza to a vibrant living theater of Moroccan culture.
+By day, the square is filled with vendors in their colorful traditional attires, and henna artists offering intricate designs.
+As the sun begins to set, Djemaa el-Fna truly comes to life, with an array of food stalls, filling the air with mouthwatering aromas.
+Get a perfect cup (well, glass) of mint tea, and visit any of the dozens of restaurants around to try one of Morocco’s specialties, tagine, a dish consisting of slow-cooked stew named after the earthenware pot in which it’s cooked.
 A paradise for vegetarians!
 You can also try couscous, pastilla, harira and zaalouk.
-Mmmm!

 Pro tip: always have a first aid kit with you while traveling, and make sure to include Imodium capsules in it.
 I’m a fan of street food, but you never know how your stomach will handle it.
 Better to be safe than sorry! : )

-Koutoubia Mosque with Martha and Giovanna when we visited Marrakesh
+Koutoubia Mosque with my friends Martha and Giovanna

 Souk, Marrakesh, Morocco - Experiencing the Globe